-Tuesday, 01 February 2022 Matter for Information and Decision
+Thursday, 24 February 2022 Matter for Information and Decision

-Report Title: Draft Budget and Medium Term Financial Strategy (2022/23) Update
+Report Title: Budget and Medium Term Financial Plan (2022/23)

-Report Author(s): Comie Campbell (Head of Finance / Deputy Section 151 Officer Jo Nacey (Interim Senior Finance Strategy Manager)
+Report Author(s): Comie Campbell (Head of Finance / Deputy S151 Officer)

-Purpose of Report: The report details the Budget position for 2022/23 and the forecast MTFP position with a view to the Committee recommending the actions to close the budget gap to Full Council.
-Report Summary: The report sets out the draft budget estimates for 2022/23, Medium Term Financial Plan (MTFP) forecasts, and 2022/23 Capital Programme and the proposed sources of funding.
-Recommendation(s): A. That the Committee notes the S151 Officer's statement on the robustness of the budget and the adequacy of reserves as set out in Appendix 3.
-B. That the Committee recommends Full Council approve the Draft Revenue Budget, subject to any final adjustments as may be required for new information prior to Full Council (such as the NNDR1 final estimates and the Final Finance Settlement 2022/23).
-C. That the Committee recommends to Full Council a basic Band D Council Tax of £239.50.
-D. That the Committee recommends that Full Council approve the HRA budget for 2022/23 as detailed in Appendix 1.
-E. That the Committee recommends that Full Council approves the new Capital Schemes of the General Fund and HRA.
-F. That the Committee recommends that Full Council approve the Capital Strategy at Appendix 5.
-Senior Leadership, Head of Service, Manager, Officer and Other Contact(s): Tracy Bingham (Director / Section 151 Officer) Tracy.Bingham@oadby-wigston.gov.uk Comie Campbell (Head of Finance / Deputy Section 151 Officer) (0116) 257 2713 Comie.Campbell@oadby-wigston.gov.uk Jo Nacey (Interim Senior Financial Strategy Manager) (0116) 257 2706 Jo.Nacey@oadby-wigston.gov.uk Corporate Objectives: Building, Protecting and Empowering Communities Growing the Borough Economically Providing Excellent Services

-Vision and Values: "A Strong Borough Together" (Vision) Innovation (V4) Report Implications:- Legal: There are no implications arising from this report.
+Purpose of Report: The report details the Budget position for 2022/23 and the forecast Medium Term Financial Plan (MTFP) position.
+Report Summary: The report sets out the draft budget estimates for 2022/23, MTFP forecasts, and the 2022/23 Capital Programme with the proposed sources of funding.
+Recommendation(s): A. That Council notes the S151 Officer's statement on the robustness of the budget and the adequacy of reserves as set out in Appendix 3.
+B. That Council approves the Revenue Budget 2022/23 C. That Council approves the HRA budget for 2022/23 as detailed in Appendix 1.
+D. That Council approves the new Capital Schemes of the General Fund and HRA.
+E. That Council approves the Capital Strategy as detailed at Appendix 5.
+Senior Leadership, Head of Service, Manager, Officer and Other Contact(s): Tracy Bingham (Director / Section 151 Officer) Tracy.Bingham@oadby-wigston.gov.uk Comie Campbell (Head of Finance / Deputy Section 151 Officer) (0116) 257 2713 Comie.Campbell@oadby-wigston.gov.uk Corporate Objectives: Building, Protecting and Empowering Communities Growing the Borough Economically Providing Excellent Services Vision and Values: "A Strong Borough Together" (Vision) Innovation (V4) Report Implications:- Legal: There are no implications arising from this report.
 Financial: This report sets out the General Fund, Housing Revenue Account and Capital Programme and Strategy for 2022/23, which are needed for the Council to continue to deliver its services to residents, tenants and businesses.
-It also seeks approval for the basic level of Council Tax for 2022/23.
-Corporate Risk Management: Decreasing Financial Resources (CR1) Effective Utilisation of Assets/Buildings (CR5) Regulatory Governance (CR6) Organisational/Transformational Change (CR8) Economy/Regeneration (CR9) Equalities and Equalities Assessment (EA): There are no implications arising from this report.
+Corporate Risk Management: Decreasing Financial Resources (CR1) Effective Utilisation of Assets/Buildings (CR5)

+Regulatory Governance (CR6) Organisational/Transformational Change (CR8) Economy/Regeneration (CR9) Equalities and Equalities Assessment (EA): There are no implications arising from this report.
 EA not applicable.
 Human Rights: There are no implications arising from this report.
 Health and Safety: There are no implications arising from this report.
-Statutory Officers' Cor mments:- Head of Paid Service: The report is satisfactory.
+Statutory Officers' Cor nments:- Head of Paid Service: The report is satisfactory.
 Chief Finance Officer: As the author, the report is satisfactory.
 Monitoring Officer: The report is satisfactory.
 Consultees: None.
 Background Papers: None.
-Appendices: Appendix 1: HRA Appendix 2: Capital Programme Schemes Appendix 3: Robustness of Reserves Appendix 4: Flexible use of Capital Receipts Policy Appendix 5: Capital Strategy
+Appendices: HRA MTFS 2022/23 Capital Programme Schemes 2022/23 Robustness of Estimates &amp; Adequacy of Reserves 2022/23 Flexible use of Capital Receipts Strategy 2022/23 Capital Strategy 2022/23

-- 1.1 The report sets out the draft estimates for 2022/23, Medium Term Financial Plan (MTFP) forecasts, and the 2022/23 Capital Programme and the proposed sources of funding. - 1.2 As reported in our report to Full Council in December 2021, the Provisional Settlement has now been announced and has indicated some additional grant finding which has been added to our "gap" table.
+- 1.1 This report sets out the draft estimates for 2022/23, Medium Term Financial Plan (MTFP) forecasts, and the 2022/23 Capital Programme and the proposed sources of funding. - 1.2 The Final local government Settlement has now been announced and has indicated some additional grant funding which has been added to our "gap" table.
 The Settlement is again, a one-year allocation which is not helpful for planning purposes.
 We still await details of a revised New Homes Bonus scheme and the results of the Fair Funding Review and Business Rates reset.
-These are not now expected until 2023/24.

-1.3 The report details the latest position and the proposal to close the residual budget gap with the use of reserves.
+These are not now expected until 2023/24. - 1.3 The report details the latest position and the proposal to close the residual budget gap with the use of reserves.